VincentMasselis/TPMS-advanced/README.md

 ## What's next ?

+* Handle 4+ wheels use cases like trailers or 6 wheels pickups ([link to issue](https://github.com/VincentMasselis/TPMS-advanced/issues/4))
 * Run in background
 * Temperature history
 * Automatic startup in background when connected to the car's radio in bluetooth